Home/How Accurate Is AssemblyAI?

 Choose AssemblyAI when:

-• Your audio is entity-heavy — names, companies, amounts — where its published entity rates lead the industry
+• Your audio is entity-heavy — names, companies, amounts — where the U-3 generation's published entity rates lead the industry

 • You want built-in diarization that just works, including real-time speaker labels in streaming

-• You can exploit prompting — passing domain context per request is Universal-3 Pro's structural advantage
+• You can exploit prompting — passing domain context per request is the U-3 / U-3.5 generation's structural advantage

 Look elsewhere when: